codeacme17/echo-ui/README.md

 **Echo UI** aims to simplify the development process of audio interaction pages, reduce the burden on the developer's mind, and allow users to use out-of-the-box component libraries to quickly build an elegant audio interaction application!

 </br>

+<h2> Features </h2>

+- 📦 **Out-of-the-Box**

+  Easily build an audio interaction app with simple configurations

+- 🎛️ **High-Quality Interactions**

+  Most components are inspired by Ableton Live, providing a better user experience

+- ✨ **Customizable & Easily Extensible**

+  Built with React and TailwindCSS, making it easy to customize themes and extend components